yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

     <tr>
         <td>Usability</td>
         <td>Easily to use</td>
-        <td>The api is difficult to use</td>
+        <td>The API is difficult to use</td>
-        <td colspan="2">Has method setItem, getItem, removeItem, clear that easily to use</td>
+        <td colspan="2">Has method setItem, getItem, removeItem, clear that easy to use</td>
     </tr>
     <tr>
         <td>HTTP Request</td>
         <td></td>
-        <td>The data is sent back to the server for every HTTP request which cause performance problems</td>
+        <td>The data is sent back to the server for every HTTP request which causes performance problems</td>
         <td colspan="2">The data is <b>NOT</b> sent back to the server for every HTTP request</td>
     </tr>
     <tr>